probe-lab/website/content.en/tools/parsec.md

 ## Deployment

-We are running `parsec` servers in the following AWS regions:
+As of 2023-05, we are running `parsec` servers in the following AWS regions:

 ```
 eu-central-1